Tropical Storm Francine strengthens off Mexico and is expected to hit Louisiana as a hurricane

 Francine is taking aim at a stretch of coastline that has yet to fully recover since hurricanes Laura and Delta decimated Lake Charles, Louisiana, in 2020, followed a year later by Hurricane Ida.
 Over the weekend, a 22-story building in Lake Charles that had become a symbol of the destruction was imploded after sitting vacant for nearly four years, its windows shattered and covered in shredded tarps.

-The storm surge pushed by Francine could reach as much as 10 feet (3 meters) along a stretch of Louisiana coastline from Cameron to Port Fourchon and into Vermilion Bay.
+The storm surge pushed by Francine could reach as much as 10 feet (3 meters) along a stretch of Louisiana coastline from Cameron to Port Fourchon and into Vermilion Bay, forecasters said.
 And if the current track holds, the storm could blow northward up the Mississippi River, into the Illinois area by Saturday.

 “Francine is expected to bring multiple days of heavy rainfall, considerable flash flooding risk,” Brennan said.